University of Florida Homepage

 How should I structure my proposal?

 Students must develop a written proposal that is at least 7-8 pages long (longer proposals are often appropriate), double-spaced, and consists of sections representative of the actual thesis.
+Generally, the proposal should include the following:

 1. Specific aims or purpose of the project.